Four Seasons Mall: Closure

 Despite regularly hosting several arts and crafts shows throughout the years, the mall's vacancy rates steadily increased annually, which prompted the mall's independent owners to place the facilities up for sale.
 On November 30, 2010, Walmart purchased the entire mall for $10.6 million.
 Two years after Walmart's purchase of the land, the mall's final tenant, Marcello's Pizza, was forced to close up their 28-year-old location.
 Lisa Pieper, one of the owners of Marcello's, stated that they "had no choice but to close" after Walmart refused to renew their tenant's lease.
 Among the mall's final tenants included Marcello's, Curves International, and a family-owned Asian restaurant.

 In January 2015, the plans for construction of a Walmart Supercenter fell through when Walmart announced the shopping center's resale.
 Plymouth city council member Ginny Black called Walmart's decision "disappoint[ing]" and "overwhelming".
 When the mall's resale occurred in 2015, the entire site was purchased by INH Properties.
 Various concepts and plans for the site's redevelopment have been created by the City of Plymouth; most of the plans created were inspired by lifestyle centers, with retail and residential space.
-However, residents of Plymouth are still "overwhelmingly opposed" to the deconstruction of Four Seasons Mall.
+However, residents of Plymouth were still "overwhelmingly opposed" to the deconstruction of Four Seasons Mall.

 Redevelopment

 Housing developer Dominium announced a $130 million plan to transform the site of Four Seasons Mall into affordable housing in addition to a small amount of retail, and a parking ramp.
 According to the city of Plymouth, Dominium's project would house a $58 million five-story senior-apartment building with 210 units.
 It also calls for two four-story buildings with 220 units that would cost about $65 million combined.
 The housing units would include more than 500 surface and underground parking spaces for tenants.

 Separately, the complex calls for a 229 slot park and ride ramp that would be accessible to the public.
 Lastly, the project includes designated commercial space for small retail stores or offices, a bank, two drive-through restaurants, and a healthcare clinic.

 In May 2021, due to funding issues faced by the Dominium group, the city council of Plymouth voted to buy the property for $6.7 million, and demolish the structure, while searching for other development partners.
-The sale is expected to close prior to 6/30/2021.
-Demolition of the long-vacant mall began on November 28, 2022, and took several weeks.
+The sale was expected to close prior to June 30, 2021.
+Demolition began on November 28, 2022, and took several weeks.